speters/ClipperDuet2N2k/README.md

 Hardware needed:

-* [NASAmarine Clipper Duet](http://web.archive.org/web/20230130133611/https://www.nasamarine.com//wp-content/uploads/2015/12/Clipper-Duet.pdf) (in case there are different versions arund: the LCD controller must be an HT1621 and the LCD segment/com layout must be the same as in this implementation)
+* [NASAmarine Clipper Duet](http://web.archive.org/web/20230130133611/https://www.nasamarine.com//wp-content/uploads/2015/12/Clipper-Duet.pdf) (in case there are different versions around: the LCD controller must be an HT1621 and the LCD segment/com layout must be the same as in this implementation)
 * ESP32 module with a CAN transceiver[^3]
 * a power supply module for the ESP32 which runs with the ca. 12V of your boat.
 It should deliver either 5V or 3.3V depending on your ESP32 module